GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Benchmark Design

-\textbf{Graph Property Preservation.} Graphs naturally contain features, structures, and labels.
-Numerous metrics are developed to characterize these aspects.
-Leveraging these developments, we aim to explore what kind of graph properties are preserved by condensed graphs and understand the reasons behind the success of current GC methods.
-We study the preservation of graph properties by the following metrics: \textbf{Density}, \textbf{Max Eigenvalue} of Laplacian matrix, Davies-Bouldin Index (\textbf{DBI})~\cite{davies1979cluster} and \textbf{Homophily}~\cite{zhu2020beyondhomophily}.
-To further incorporate structural information into DBI, we developed a new metric named \textbf{DBI-AGG}, which calculates DBI based on node embeddings after two rounds of GCN-like aggregation.
-The aspect that each metric covers is listed in Table~\ref{tab:property}.
+\textbf{Graph Property Preservation.} Graph data comprises features, structures, and labels, which can be characterized by various established metrics, also known as graph properties.
+We aim to explore what graph properties are preserved by condensed graphs and understand the reasons behind the success of current GC methods.
+We select the following metrics from different aspects of a graph: \textbf{Density} (structure), \textbf{Max Eigenvalue} of Laplacian matrix (spectra), Davies-Bouldin Index (\textbf{DBI})~\cite{davies1979cluster} (feature) and \textbf{Homophily}~\cite{zhu2020beyondhomophily}(structure and label) .
+To further incorporate structural information into DBI, we developed a new metric named \textbf{DBI-AGG} (structure and feature), which calculates DBI based on node embeddings after two rounds of GCN-like aggregation.

-\textbf{Robustness.} Since GC preserves the essential information of the original graph, it can potentially reduce noise present in the original graph, even though it is not specifically designed for this purpose.
-We hypothesize that this capability may provide GC with robustness against various types of noise.
-To study the robustness of GC, we inject three types of corruptions to the original graph before inputting it into the GC algorithms: (1) \textbf{Feature noise}, which randomly changes features for all nodes, (2) \textbf{Structural noise}, which randomly modifies edges, and (3) \textbf{Adversarial structural attack}, which learns corrupt graph structure to degrade the performance of the GNN model.
-Furthermore, to examine the robustness of GC in two settings, transductive and inductive, we apply poisoning plus evasion corruption (i.e., corrupting both the training and test graphs) on transductive datasets, and poisoning corruption (i.e., only corrupting the training graph) on inductive datasets.